fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 ### Return value

-Returns a logical value that is true if the input matrix is diagonal, and false otherwise.
+Returns a `logical` scalar that is `.true.` if the input matrix is diagonal, and `.false.` otherwise.
 Note that nonsquare matrices may be diagonal, so long as `a_ij = 0` when `i /= j`.

 ### Example